Adri6336/gpt-voice-conversation-chatbot/README.md

 1. Download Python at https://www.python.org/

-2. Download this repo either via the releases like [v0.9.9.1](https://github.com/Adri6336/gpt3-speech-to-text-chatbot/archive/refs/tags/v0.9.9.1.zip), git cloning the repo, or pressing the code button towards the upper right and pressing "Download ZIP".
+2. Download this repo either via the releases, git cloning the repo, or pressing the code button towards the upper right and pressing "Download ZIP".

 3. Extract contents, then move into folder with the files.